SamRoberts/fuzzy_rust/README.md

 Practical uses of Fuzzy
 -----------------------
+**Note:** since these examples were written, we've added support for alternatives and minimum repetition bounds.
+We should update our examples appropriately.

 The Fuzzy tool was originally inspired by a scenario where we had to deal with tens of thousands of generated code files which had been created from different